juanrodriguezmonti/wordsearch-generator/README.md

 Feel free to use and improve it.
 Feedback is welcome!

 The state of the project is: the code is ugly, but not *that* ugly, and works.
-You add the words, Amelie generates the wordsearch or sopa de letras.
+You add the words, Amelie generates the wordsearch or sopa de letras, in txt ready to print and use!

 [0] http://codereview.stackexchange.com/questions/98247/wordsearch-generator.